-Second majors and minors
+Additional majors and minors

-Adding a second major or a minor allows you to study another area that interests you from a wide range of subjects, so long as your timetable permits.
+Adding an additional major or a minor allows you to study another area that interests you from a wide range of subjects, so long as your timetable permits.
 You can combine any two of our sport and recreation majors into a double major, and tailor your degree to your interests.
+Minors in Health and Physical Education, Outdoor Education, Sport and Exercise Science, Sport Coaching and Sport Management are also available.
 Or you can choose from a wide range of majors or minors from other degrees offered at AUT.

-Taking a second major or a minor may increase the number of papers required and extend your degree beyond three years.
+Taking an additional major or a minor may increase the number of papers required and extend your degree beyond three years.

 - The full Bachelor of Sport and Recreation, including all papers and majors, is offered at the North Campus.
 The Bachelor of Sport and Recreation core papers, all first-year papers and the full Bachelor of Sport and Recreation standard pathway are available at the South Campus. - 2.
-Students starting in July may require an additional semester to complete some majors. - We encourage you to apply as soon as applications are open.
+Students starting in July may require an additional semester to complete some majors. - 3.
+We encourage you to apply as soon as applications are open.
 Your application can only be assessed when you have provided all of the information requested.

-Double your career opportunities by studying two majors or enrolling in two degrees
+Double your career opportunities by studying two majors or enrolling in two degrees in Outdoor Education